-Monthly discount makes reconciling processing charges easier since fees are deducted all at once, and it creates a more positive cash flow by allowing for the receipt of gross deposits from sales.
+Monthly discount makes reconciling processing charges easier since the processor deducts all fees at once.
+It also creates a more positive cash flow by allowing for the receipt of gross deposits from sales.
 Many businesses prefer monthly discounting for these two reasons.

 With daily discount, a processor deducts the qualified rate or interchange plus markup throughout the month and then deducts all other fees at the end of the month.

-Businesses being billed via daily discount receive net deposits from sales because their processor's rate is deducted from batch totals at settlement.
-The result is that the business receives deposits from sales less the processor's rate.
+Businesses billed via daily discount receive net deposits from sales because the processor deducts their fees from batch totals at settlement.
+The result is that the business receives deposits from sales less the processor’s rate.

 For example, a business with a qualified rate of 1.69% that settles a batch for $100 will receive a deposit of $98.31 ($100 – $1.69).

-Only the qualified rate or interchange markup is charged prior to deposit.
+The processor charges only the qualified rate or interchange markup prior to deposit.
 Any other fees such as mid-qualified rates, non-qualified rates, transaction fees, and monthly fees are deducted in one lump sum at the being of the following month.

 Harder to Reconcile, Hurts Cash Flow

-Having fees deducted throughout the month and at the end of the month makes daily discount difficult to reconcile.
+Processors deducting fees throughout the month and at the end of the month makes it more difficult for you to reconcile.
 Receiving deposits in net rather than gross hurts cash flow.